spardoel/Sign-language-recognition/Posts/2022-09-15_Sign_language_interpreter_blog_9.md

 The next steps were to expand the model vocabulary and try to improve classification accuracy.
 Expanding the model vocabulary would involve adding more videos with different labels.
 Additional training videos should help the model learn, but adding more classes also makes the classification more challenging.
 It will be interesting to see what happens.

 There were also some smaller tweaks I could make to improve the model speed and accuracy.
 I could improve the speed by using fewer features or a lighter feature extraction model.
-Or by buying a better computer (this is an expensive option).
+Or by having a better computer (my preferred option).
 There were also a few things I could do to improve the model performance.
 For instance, I could remove background obstacles to see if that helps, or I could record myself signing and add those videos to the training set.
 So I had a few options and things to play with.
 But more on that in the next post.
 Thanks for reading!